Safdar-Ali-India/safdarali/README.md

 I am 23 years old and IT graduate who loves everything about front-end development.
 I am solution oriented, enthusiastic with a fondness for creating web applications and learning more every day.

-- 🖥️ I’m currently working on my Portfolio
+- 🖥️ I’m currently working on a Full Stack Developer.
 - 🧠 I’m currently learning more about Next.js framework
 - ✉ You can reach me via 00alisafdar@gmail.com
 - ⚡ Fun fact: I love to code🧑‍💻 and use Apple products